Fatal Accident at DAF2 Laboratory

 A Lasting Legacy

-DAF2 has announced the creation of a scholarship in Thibot's honor for women interested in biosciences.
+DAF2 has announced the creation of a scholarship in Thibot's honor for women interested in the biosciences.
 "We want her legacy to inspire the next generation of researchers," Brandt stated in an official press release.